 My dad tells me that everyone in my family discovers some big and important power on their sixteenth birthday.
 It happened to Grandma and it happened to Dad.
 And then we’re expected to use it for good and all that junk.
 I’ll believe it when I see it, and so far, all I see is the great pair of Prada pumps that’s going to be my birthday present tomorrow.

 As always, this is hyperbole.
 But you can see the problems here, right?
 This character is, more likely than not, about to encounter something life-changing that members of her family are concerned about.
 Is she scared?
 Probably.
 Should she be scared?
 Probably.
 But do we know about her fear?
 No, because the sarcasm is standing in the way of that, and doing a rather shallow job of showing us her true feelings.
+So this is an instance of sarcastic voice in young adult obscuring something important about the protagonist that the reader should be aware of.

 Sarcasm Puts a Wall Between the Character and the Reader

-So there are high stakes in the situation, or there should be, but they don’t come across in the way it’s described.
+There are high stakes in the situation, or there should be, but they don’t come across in the way it’s described.
 She seems like she doesn’t care, or she’s making light and fun of it.
 That doesn’t invite us to take it seriously, either.

 In important moments — moments when the reader is supposed to care — make the character care, as well.
 And as every teenager will tell you, sarcasm and humor, especially at tense moments, is a self-defense system designed to scream “I don’t care!”
-It has its uses, but it should be used judiciously, with thought to the psychology of how real teen sarcasm works.
+Sarcastic writing has its uses, but it should be used judiciously, with thought to the psychology of how real teen sarcasm works.

 Finally, one last pet peeve (I know, I’m full of them today).
-I am cautious about too much sarcastic voice in young adult or biting humor because I feel like, often, it’s the writer saying “Look at me, look at me, look at me, and how funny I am and how funny my characters!”
+I am cautious about too much sarcastic voice in young adult or biting humor because I feel like, often, it’s the writer saying “Look at me, look at me, look at me, and how funny I am and how funny my characters are!”
 This post has dealt with authenticity and when to use sarcasm, but also when to cut back for the sake of being genuine.
 In the same vein, the sarcasm or humor has to be real to the character, and can’t just be the writer showing off.

 Voice is one of the trickiest fiction concepts to nail.
 But it’s critical when writing YA.
 Hire me to be your young adult editor and we’ll hone in on a voice that’s both true to the category and to you.